List of college towns: United States

 Blake Gumprecht wrote the first major study of US college towns in 2008.
 For this work, he identified 305 cities where enrolment in 4-year colleges was more than 20% of the population and which met other criteria, including having an urban-area population of less than 350,000 and being physically separated from any larger city.
-He specifically mentioned Austin, Texas, which is dominated by the state government, and of Tempe, Arizona, which is part of a larger urban area, as examples of places that have some of the characteristics of college towns but that he does not include.
+He specifically mentioned Austin, Texas, which is dominated by the state government, and Tempe, Arizona, which is part of a larger urban area, as examples of places that have some of the characteristics of college towns but that he does not include.
 The study covered 60 towns, including three cities located in urban areas that were noted as not meeting the criteria: Cambridge, Massachusetts, Berkeley, California and Claremont, California.
 The full list of college towns that met the criteria in 2000 was published online as supplemental material.

 Gumprecht's college towns had a median population (in 2000) of 11,998, a median enrolment of 6,153, a median enrolment to population ratio of 48%, a median fraction of the population in the 18–24 age range of 31%, and a median fraction of employment in education of 21%.
 Most colleges in college towns were established in the 19th century, with a median establishment date of 1883.
 There are 12 (4% of the total) from post-1945, with the most recent being Saratoga Springs, where the first college in the town was founded or moved there in 1971.